 Those that are upset about the legislation for the tax feel that there is no excuse for taxing a product that can help people quit smoking.
 Especially since it will improve health and ultimately save lives.
 The fear is that the tax will raise the price of e-cigarettes; thus, discouraging their purchase and encouraging smokers to switch from the harmful, traditional cigarettes.

-With the legislation for taxes on e-cigarettes underway for many states, electronic cigarette businesses are going to need more options and help in getting started and finding a good provider. eMerchantBroker.com, for example, is the leading provider of electronic cigarette merchant accounts.
-Whether you sell vaporizers, e-liquids, e-juices, e-cigs, or other e-cig accessories, they promise to supply you with a low rate merchant account.
+With the legislation for taxes on e-cigarettes underway in many states, electronic cigarette businesses are going to need more options and help in getting started and finding a good provider. eMerchantBroker.com, for example, is the leading provider of electronic cigarette merchant accounts.
+Whether you sell vaporizers, e-liquids, e-juices, e-cigs, or other e-cig accessories, they promise to supply you with a low-rate merchant account.

 At eMerchantBroker.com, we have been helping the electronic cigarette industry with payment processing since the birth of the industry years ago.
 We have helped thousands of small business owners and entrepreneurs get started in the electronic cigarette business.